terencebundela/terencebundela/README.md

 Hello, world! 👋 Welcome to my GitHub profile!

-I am Terence Bundela, a passionate and detail-oriented software engineer pursuing my BCA degree at St. Xavier's College Ahmedabad.
+I am Terence Bundela, a passionate and detail-oriented software engineer.
 With a strong foundation in programming and web technologies, I'm dedicated to creating innovative and efficient software solutions.

 ## 🔧 Technologies & Tools